 Step 3 – Payment

 In the first field, enter the amount ($) the seller is paying the buyer.
 This should be the same amount that was entered on the first line of the form.
 Then, check the box that corresponds to the buyer’s payment method.
-If none of the options apply, check “Other” and write the type of payment method used.
+If none of the options apply, check “Other” and provide the type of payment method used.

 Step 4 – Signatures